 InsideClimate News’ Marianne Lavelle published a long piece this weekend, chronicling Senator John McCain’s rise and fall as a climate leader.
 The story highlights a campaign I worked on in 2000, where we asked all the presidential candidates the simple and still pertinent question, “What’s Your Plan?” on global warming.
 McCain was one of the only candidates that took it on.
 He went back to Washington in the middle of 2000, having been defeated by George W. Bush in the primaries, and immediately started holding hearings on climate change science.

 As always, there is more to the story.
-When McCain emerged as “Captain Climate” in the early 2000s, and introduced the first serious bipartisan legislation to cut emissions, he became the target of a multifaceted attack by anti-regulatory free market organizations.
+In New Hampshire, McCain met a Dartmouth student dressed as “Captain Climate”, then returned to Capitol Hill to become an unexpected climate hero the early 2000s.
+He introduced the first serious bipartisan legislation to cut emissions, he became the target of a multifaceted attack by anti-regulatory free market organizations.
 It turns out, many of these organizations and front groups were quietly being funded by ExxonMobil and the Koch brothers.

 This pressure may partly explain why McCain later abandoned climate change when he ran for President in 2008 and attacked his colleagues’ efforts during the 2009 push for climate legislation.
 By that point McCain had succumbed to the now standard Republican talking points on climate.
 Oh, and lest we forget, he also picked Sarah Palin as a running mate and starting down the “Drill, Baby, Drill” path (the opposite of sane climate policy) and the rest is history.

 No one has really explained how this turn away from climate leadership really happened.
 Most commentators attribute it to political choices McCain himself made, without really analyzing the outside pressure that closed in on McCain from 2000 to 2008.